 If you have a big family, peeling and slicing a large amount of ingredients can take time.
 Food processors let you prep faster with more consistent results.
 Choose a food processor with interchangeable discs or blades that can also grate, dice, or shred food so you can do more with one appliance.

-Spiralizers and mandolines are also useful additions to your meal prepping kit.
+Spiralisers and mandolines are also useful additions to your meal prepping kit.
 These tools let you add different textures and shapes to food, making meals more appealing.
-Spiralizer attachments that connect to electric mixers or food processors are ideal for easy meal prepping.
-For mandoline, it is good to have one that is heavy-duty; comes with non-slip feet; and can slice, julienne, and cut food into waffle shapes.
+Spiraliser attachments that connect to electric mixers or food processors are ideal for easy meal prepping.
+For mandolines, it is good to have one that is heavy-duty; comes with non-slip feet; and can slice, julienne, and cut food into waffle shapes.

 Stick blenders are more ideal when meal prepping soups, so you can blend directly in the pot without having to transfer hot ingredients into a regular blender jug.
 These also usually include interchangeable accessories, so you can use the same appliance for whipping and chopping when needed.